MidnightDreamerX17/skill20/Skills/SkillDetails/Music.md

 # Music (CHA)

 Magic Song: Magic Songs always last for one minute (6 combat rounds), unless otherwise noted for the song type.
-The number of songs per day is equal to half their Music Level.
+The number of songs per day is equal to half their Music Level, with at least one song per day at Music Level 1.
 For example, a Music Level of 10 allows five songs per day.
-The bonus given by a Magic Song is equal to half their Music Level.
+The bonus given by a Magic Song is equal to half their Music Level, with at least a bonus of +1 at Music Level 1.
 The song type determines what the bonus is applied to:

 - Song of Aesthetic: Calm down crowds
 - Song of Battle: All attack accuracy rolls